dispatchrun/wasi-go/README.md

 The provided implementation of WASI is a thin zero-allocation layer around OS system calls.

-Non-blocking I/O is fully supported, allowing WASM modules with an embedded scheduler (e.g. the Go runtime, or Rust Tokio scheduler) to schedule green threads while waiting for I/O.
+Non-blocking I/O is fully supported, allowing WebAssembly modules with an embedded scheduler (e.g. the Go runtime, or Rust Tokio scheduler) to schedule green threads while waiting for I/O.